hainayanda/NetEatr/README.md

     })
     .SetOnResponded((response) => {
         //response is Response object
-        if you pass Generic parameter it will be RestResponse<Parameter> object })
+        //if you pass Generic parameter it will be RestResponse<Parameter> object })
     .AsyncExecute((response) => {
         //YOUR CODE HERE